tomsaleeba/techotom-blog/content/about/index.md

 that connect to whatever server we're using for the job.

 I guess the best classification for me is "web developer" but when working in small teams you never have one role.
-I the person who gets whatever needs doing done.
+I'm the person who gets whatever needs doing done.
 I don't know how long the term will survive for but let's just say DevOps.

 I really enjoy mentoring and teaching so this blog is a way for me to share the